Guzel2/pokemon_but_not/main-file.md

   - Active (0 Mana) ITP: Look at the top 4 of your deck, put up to 2 Mana into your hand.
 Shuffle the other cards and put them at the bottom of your deck.

 - Destructo >:) 3 HP
-  - Active (1 Mana) OTP: Put 1 Damage on this creature: Draw until you have 4 cards in hand.
+  - Active (1 Mana) OPT: Put 1 Damage on this creature: Draw until you have 4 cards in hand.
 (You can't use this Active if it has 1 HP remaining.)

 - Speedy Groundhog 2 HP
-  - Active (3 Mana) OTP: Return one Mana from play to your hand.
+  - Active (3 Mana) OPT: Return one Mana from play to your hand.
 Draw 3 cards.

 items 3-5
 - Put 2 Mana cards from your discard pile into your hand.